 I can relate to a parent’s impatience to hear a child express gratitude.
 I still worry that my eight-year-old son will forget those words and I occasionally ask him quietly, “What do you say?” or remind him, “Don’t forget to say, thank you.”
 But if I waited another moment or two, my son might say those words on his own without prodding.
 When I am on the other end of this scenario, as the host or helpful person, I know I would much prefer a child to look in my eyes, smile shyly, or do nothing at all, than perform a robotic “Thank you, Mrs. Lansbury.”

-Our trust and patience is an investment in a lifetime of good manners motivated from within.
+Our trust and patience are an investment in a lifetime of good manners motivated from within.
 Instead of prompting responses from our baby, we should try to relax, observe and enjoy our child’s natural reactions and expressions.
 We might be surprised by our child’s spontaneous displays of cheer and affection.
 And when we encourage the authentic development of social skills, we give our child permission to continually act from the heart.

 When one-year-old Max entered the classroom during a recent parent/infant class, his friend, Jack, walked over and gently embraced him.
 I can’t imagine a more sincere “Hello.”